TheRemjx01/megaman/README.md

 #### `withSetFlowStepHandlers`
-A higher-order component that help you to access to `setFlowStep` as a prop to wrapped component, when you call it then you can go back to it later - even you have closed the browser.
+A higher-order component that help you to access to `setFlowStep` as a prop to wrapped component When you call `setFlowStep`, it saved down your flowData to localStorage.
+After that, you can go back to it later - even you have closed the browser.

 Example:
 ```typescript jsx